 Use this resource to answer the questions that follow.

-5. How long does it take for coal to form?
+How long has it taken for these fuels to form?

 What do these fuels contain that we need?

 What are most of the plants that create fossil fuels and where do they live?